cedarcode/devise-webauthn/README.md

     - For creating 2FA security keys: `second_factor_webauthn_credentials_path(resource_name)`
 - Requires a `create-options` attribute containing JSON-serialized WebAuthn creation options
 - Must contain a hidden input with class `js-webauthn-response` to store the credential response
+- Must contain the submit button — the element intercepts form submission, calls the WebAuthn API, stores the credential in the hidden input, and then re-submits the form

 #### `<webauthn-get>`